Section outline

 5. Motor turns wheels – 🛞 Robot avoids obstacle

-All of this happens in less than a second, thanks to how the components are wired in the circuit.
+All this happens in under a second — thanks to the connected circuit!

 • 📦 What’s Inside a Simple Robot Circuit?